It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 • General practitioner and specialist physician services only by those who have not withdrawn from RAMQ

-• Medical examinations, consultations, diagnostic procedures, therapeutic procedures,
+• Medical examinations, consultations, diagnostic procedures, therapeutic procedures

-• Medical procedures (e.g. surgery) and anesthetics
+• Medical procedures (e.g. surgery) and anesthetics, including oral surgery

 • Outside-of-province / out-of-country: The Régie reimburses up to the applicable Québec rates, even if you paid more.
 Hospital services outside-of-country are covered only following a sudden illness or accident.
-Reimbursements are issued up to a maximum of $100 per day of hospitalization or $50 per day for healthcare received at a hospital outpatient clinic.
+Reimbursements are issued up to a maximum of $100 per day of hospitalization or $50 per day for healthcare received at a hospital outpatient clinic

 • Supplemental Insurance is strongly recommended